briannelsondesign/ccsclays_scoring/README.md

 Scoring App
 ================

 In a season, there are 3 sports: Sporting Clays, Skeet, and 5-Stand.
-Skeet and 5-Stand have one league each, and Sporting Clays has 3 leagues.
+Skeet and 5-Stand have one league each (currently), and Sporting Clays has 3 leagues.

 Leagues are made up of teams.
-A team can be in more than one sport, but only in one league per sport.
-(For example, the Loose Cannons can compete in Sporting Clays and Skeet, but not in Sporting Clays League 1 and Sporting Clays League 2)
+Teams are made up of shooters.
+A shooter can be on more than one team, but only one team per sport.

-That being said, teams can have different rosters per sport, so the only thing a team really has in common across sports is the name and (probably) some of the shooters.

-So there might not really be a point in having the *same* team actually exist across sports.
-I'm ok with having unique teams with the same name if that's easier.

 ## Sport